uchicago-cs/cmsc23300/website/syllabus.rst

 to *discuss* aspects of an assignment with other students in the class, as long as you don't share or write code together.

-Please note that this also included "whiteboarding": discussing an assignment with other students by sketching out code on a whiteboard *may* cross the line into academic dishonesty (*even when using pseudocode*).
+Please note that this also includes "whiteboarding": discussing an assignment with other students by sketching out code on a whiteboard *may* cross the line into academic dishonesty (*even when using pseudocode*).
 If you do sketch out code on a whiteboard, do not take pictures of the code or use the code verbatim in your